Sanskruti-Kokare-19/Basic-fundamentals-of-Programmings/README.md

 - script.js content the code of Js for operators
 - Which is the basic code practice for javaScript
 - index.html for <script> tag to use the console
-# java OPPS in different files which includes various conepts such as class, constructor, polymerophism, inheritances, packages, abstraction, interfaces, static keyword.
+# Java OPPS in different files which includes various conepts such as class, constructor, polymerophism, inheritances, packages, abstraction, interfaces, static keyword.
-- All concepts of Java are in .java files i.e oops.java includes
+- All concepts of Java are in .java files

+i.e oops.java includes
   - class
   - constructor
   - polymerophism
   - abstraction
   - interfaces
   - static keywords

 i.e bank.java includes
    - packages

 i.e inherti.java includes
   - inheritances